athena3764/cs50-pset8/README.md

 # cs50-pset8

 This is Harvard CS50 Problem Set 8--Creating Google Map(Javascript and PHP languages).
-'import' in bin folder, 'search.php' in public folder, and 'scripts.js' in js folder--Lines 77-124 and 206-212.
+Please see details in 'import' in BIN folder,'search.php' in PUBLIC folder, and 'scripts.js' in JS folder (Lines 77-124 and 206-212).